-From 6 April 2020, the cost of renting a home from us is going to increase by 2.7%
+From 5 April 2021, the cost of renting a home from us is going to increase by 1.5%.

-Over the last four years, we’ve seen the cost of rent decrease by 1% each year, which has meant we’ve had to reduce our costs wherever possible, whilst still delivering our core services.
+From 2016 up until 2020, we’ve seen the cost of rent decrease by 1% each year, which has meant we’ve had to reduce our costs wherever possible, whilst still delivering our core services.

 We are increasing our rent costs so that we can:

-- Continue to invest more than ever on safety and compliance to ensure tenants feel safe and secure in their home.
+Continue to invest more than ever on safety and compliance to ensure tenants feel safe and secure in their home.
 Increased investment in smoke alarm installations, new heating systems and replacement fire doors

 It will allow us to continue to deliver and improve on our core services such as Housing management and maintenance

-All our tenants will receive a letter in the post by the end of February, updating them on their rent costs and any additional service charges for the year ahead.
+All of our tenants will receive a letter in the post by the end of February, updating them on their rent costs and any additional service charges for the year ahead.

 For anyone that receives a rent increase letter, if you have any questions or queries – check out our handy Q&A document below.
 If you can’t find what you’re looking for you can get in touch with us.

-For the last four years, you will have seen a decrease in your rent costs.
+From 2016 up until 2020, you will have seen a decrease in your rent costs.
 This was a government decision to reduce rent costs by 1% a year for four years, and it meant we had to recover that 1% a year from elsewhere in the business.

 The government has said this standard will stay in place for the next five years.
-CPI at September 2019 was 1.7%, meaning that we are able to increase our rents by up to 2.7% in April.
+CPI at September 2020 was 0.5%, meaning that we are able to increase our rents by up to 1.5% in April.

 Increasing rent costs means we can continue to invest in our homes and build new ones.
 It also means we can continue offering all the services we do as your landlord.

+You will need to update your DWP journal with the new amount on or immediately after 5 April 2021.
+If you don’t do this you may not get all the housing element you are entitled to.
 This is something that can only be done by you.
-It’s important that you don’t do this before 6 April 2020, as we are unable to verify the details until then and you would have to re-submit the information again.
+It’s important that you don’t do this before 5 April 2021 as we are unable to verify the details until 5 April 2021 and you would have to re-submit the information again.

 We are legally obliged to notify all tenants of the changes to their rent charges.
-It will show you all the charges for your property and what the amount currently is and what it will change to from April 2020.
+It will show you all the charges for your property and what the amount currently is and what it will change to from April 2021.